puppetlabs/puppet-docs/source/puppet/4.10/lang_expressions.markdown

 Comparisons of [string][strings] values are case insensitive for characters in the US ASCII range.
 Characters outside this range are case sensitive.

 Characters are compared based on their encoding.
 This means that for characters in the US ASCII range, punctuation comes before digits, digits are in the order 0, 1, 2, ...
 9, and letters are in alphabetical order.
-For characters outside US ASCII, ordering is defined by their UTF-8 character code, which may not always place them in alphabetical order for a given locale.
+For characters outside US ASCII, ordering is defined by their UTF-8 character code, which might not always place them in alphabetical order for a given locale.

 ### `==` (equality)